VeronicaLourens/hangman/README.md

 Hangman game is a simple guessing Python terminal game that user guesses a number each time.
 There is a hint that tells the user if the number guessed is too big or too small from the target.
 The user keeps guessing until guesses a correct number or until reaches the maximum attempts allowed.

+## How To Play

+* This version of Hangman game is to guess a random number chosen by the computer.
+There is a welcoming message and the game rules on the start screen.
+It asks user to decide if user would like to play or not.
+If the answer is ‘no’, then the program exits.
+Otherwise, the game starts.

+* It asks user’s name, then displays a greeting message to the user.
+Following it gives user a hint about guessing a number from the range of between 0 and 50.

+* User gets a message when the answer is incorrect.
+It gives user a hint that the number guessed is either too small or too big from the target number.
+Meanwhile, it prints out one part of the Hangman body graphics on each wrong answer.
+User keeps guessing the number until the answer is correct or reaches the maximum attempts allowed.

+* User gets a winning message of congratulations if user guesses the correct number.
+It also tells user what the answer is and how many attempts user guessed.
+User gets a lost message of telling user that the game is over.
+Meanwhile, it prints out the full graphics of the Hangman.

+* It asks user if user would like to play again after both win or lost the game.
+If user’s answer is ‘no’, then the program exits.
+If user’s answer is ‘yes’, then user can continue playing the game.

 ## User Experience UX